0xPolygonZero/plonky2/src/hash/arch/aarch64/readme-asm.md

 The S-box must be performed in scalar to minimize latency.
 The MDS matrix is done mostly in vector to maximize throughput.
 To take advantage of the otherwise idle scalar execution units, MDS matrix multiplication for result[0..2] is done in scalar.
 Clearly, this necessitates some data movement, as the input state must be available to both scalar and vector execution units.

 This task has plentiful opportunities for pipelining and parallelism.
 Most immediately, the S-box—with its long latency chain—can be performed simultaneously with most of the MDS matrix multiplication, with the permuted input only available right before the reduction.
-In addition, the MDS matrix multiplication can be scheduled in a way that interleaves different kinds of operations, making the latency of the reduction step.
+In addition, the MDS matrix multiplication can be scheduled in a way that interleaves different kinds of operations, masking the latency of the reduction step.

 There are three chains of ASM:
   1. the S-box,